saintsal/source.institute/docs/collaboration/decentralised-agile.md

 **Admirals** coordinate the speedboats at a high level.
 They have influence over the speedboats objectives, but not their operations.
 They mainly act as information providers to help the Captains decide on objectives.
 They understand the goals and direction of the speedboats, help them avoid overlapping (on goals) and colliding (competing for resources) by bridging communications between Captains where needed.
 They also look ahead to where these groups of boats are heading in the medium and long-term, doing recon, research, making useful connections, and generally making sure the coast is clear.

 !!! note
-     In the long run, we expect Admirals to be replaced by fully advisory roles, effectively waterskiiers responsible to Captains.
+     In the long run, we expect Admirals to shift into fully advisory roles, effectively waterskiiers with advisory responsibilities to Captains.

 ### Boats